Evaporation & Crystallisation

 Evaporation is the quicker of the two methods.
 We set up the apparatus like what is shown below.

 We pour our mixture into the evaporating dish.
 We then slowly heat the solution using a Bunsen burner.
-The heating will cause the solvent (liquid) to start to evaporate, which will result in the solution becoming more concentrated; the solution becomes more concentrated because there is the same amount of the soluble solid (the salt) and less of the solvent as some of the solvent has evaporated.
-After some time of heating the mixture, crystals of the salt will start to form.
-We continue to heat the evaporating dish until we are left with dry crystals.
+The heating causes the solvent (liquid) to start evaporating, which results in the solution becoming more concentrated; the solution becomes more concentrated because there is the same amount of the soluble solid and less of the solvent as some of the solvent has evaporated.
+After heating the solution for a certain period of time, crystals of the soluble solid will start to form.
+We continue heating the solution until we are left with dry crystals.

 Crystallisation

-If the soluble solid that we are separating from a mixture breaks down when it is heated, we need to use crystallisation instead of evaporation.
+If the soluble solid that we are separating from a solution breaks down when it is heated, we need to use crystallisation instead of evaporation.
 Crystallisation is slower than evaporation.

 The start of crystallisation is exactly the same as evaporation.
-We pour our mixture into an evaporating dish and gently heat the solution using a Bunsen burner.
-This will cause the solvent to evaporate.
+We pour our solution into an evaporating dish and gently heat the solution using a Bunsen burner.
+The heating causes the solvent to start evaporating.
 After some time, we will notice crystals starting to form in the solution; this is known as the point of crystallisation.
 When this happens, we remove the evaporating dish from the heat and leave the solution somewhere to cool.
-The salt will start to form larger crystals as the salt becomes insoluble in the cool more concentrated solution (the solution is now more concentrated because some of the solvent has evaporated).
+The soluble solid will start to form larger crystals as the solid becomes insoluble in the cool more concentrated solution (the solution is now more concentrated because some of the solvent has evaporated).
 We then filter the crystals out of the solution, and leave the crystals in a warm place to dry (we filter the crystals by using the same method that was outlined at the start of this section).
 We can speed up the drying process by placing the crystals in a drying oven or a desiccator.

 An example of crystallisation is the separating of copper sulfate from a copper sulfate solution.